Zasilkovna/WooCommerce/ai-docs/reference/packetery-module-customsdeclaration.md

 builds those entities with the factory of `packetery-module-entityfactory`, it reaches the database through the wrapper of `packetery-module-root`, and a failed delete raises the exception of `packetery-module-exception` [VERIFY: src/Packetery/Module/CustomsDeclaration/Repository.php#delete].
 The order module reads the declaration when it sends a packet, and its metabox writes it.
+The deletion of an order deletes the declaration with its items in one call [VERIFY: src/Packetery/Module/CustomsDeclaration/Repository.php#deleteItem].
+The schema of the two tables is created by the upgrade of `packetery-module-root`, which calls this repository [VERIFY: src/Packetery/Module/CustomsDeclaration/Repository.php#createOrAlterTable].

 ## packetery-module-customsdeclaration: known limitations